Govcraft/mail-laser/Architecture.md

 3.  **Configuration (`config`):** Defines a `Config` struct and loads settings (target emails, webhook URL, server bind addresses/ports) from environment variables (with `.env` file support via `dotenv`).
 4.  **SMTP Server (`smtp`):** Listens for TCP connections on the configured SMTP port.
 For each connection, it spawns a task that uses:
     *   `smtp_protocol`: A state machine implementation handling SMTP commands (HELO, MAIL FROM, RCPT TO, DATA, QUIT) and responses.
-    *   `email_parser`: A basic parser to extract the Subject header and plain text body from the email's DATA section.
+    *   `email_parser`: Parses the email's DATA section to extract the Subject header, a plain text representation of the body (using `html2text` to strip HTML), and the original HTML body if present.
     *   It validates the recipient against the configured list of `target_emails`.
-Upon successful reception and parsing, it invokes the `WebhookClient`.
+Upon successful reception and parsing, it creates an `EmailPayload` (containing sender, recipient, subject, text body, and optional HTML body) and invokes the `WebhookClient`.
 5.  **Webhook Client (`webhook`):** Uses `hyper` and `hyper-rustls` to create an asynchronous HTTPS client.
 It takes the parsed `EmailPayload` (sender, recipient, subject, body), serializes it to JSON, and sends it via POST request to the configured `webhook_url`.
 Webhook failures are logged but do not cause the SMTP transaction to fail.
 6.  **Health Check (`health`):** Runs a minimal `hyper` HTTP server on a separate port, responding with `200 OK` to requests on the `/health` path, allowing external monitoring systems to check if the service is running.